 This map summaries the results of the many long nights I spent planning a self-drive family holiday in Hokkaido last summer.
-It was hard work – how I struggled to keep a clear head at work on some afternoons – but it was worth it!
-Hokkaido is now one of my favourite places and I’d love to return to do more hiking, eat more seafood, soak in the hot springs, and just relax and enjoy the natural beauty and fresh air…
+This first trip firmly put Hokkaido as one of my favourite destinations and I’d love to return to do more hiking, eat more seafood, soak in the hot springs, and just relax and enjoy the natural beauty and fresh air…

 Highlights from this trip, in chronological order, include: